viky-ai/website/doc/how-to/make-non-regression-tests/index.md

 order: 304
 ---

-Your agent can go through many changes.
-So you need to make sure that with every change your agent still behaves the way you want it to. viky.ai has the notion of regression tests to help you do so.
+Your agent can undergo many changes.
+So you need to make sure that with each change, your agent always behaves the way you want. viky.ai has the concept of regression testing to help you do this.

 ## Adding a non regression test